thinkful-ei21/Alex-BandApp-Client/README.md

 ### Home Page:
 ![Login](src/pics/HomePage.png)

+Venue links do not lead anywhere yet.
+Click a band or register a new band.

 ### Band Registration:

 ![BandRegistration](src/pics/register_new_band.png)

+Band url is just the text that will come after /home/ and will redirect to your band page.

 ### New Band Page:
 ![NewBandPage](src/pics/new_band_page.png)

 ### Populated Band Page:
 ![PopulatedandPage](src/pics/loaded_band_page.png)

+login for artificial stars is user: manny1806 password: thinkful

 ### Add Post:
 ![AddPost](src/pics/add_post.png)